varnish/orca/docs/tutorials/docker-cache.md

 All traffic is directed to this Virtual Registry unless the request's subdomain matches the name of any of the other registries in the configuration.

-## Pull a Docker image through the Virtual Registry
+## Pulling Images

+Images are cached by Varnish as they are streamed through the cache.

 Run the following `docker pull`: